wrightmat/dnd-eberron/docs/_ref/Swarms.md

 The only core rules for swarms are part of the swarm creature stat blocks and are very basic and boring.
 	***Swarm***.
 The swarm can occupy another creature's space and vice versa, and the swarm can move through any opening large enough for a Tiny raven.
 The swarm can't regain hit points or gain temporary hit points.

 That's all well and good, but in addition to that, use the rules below to make swarms more interesting and more of a challenge.
+These mechanics incentivize swarms to grow whenever possible.

 ### Swarm Mechanics